Baphomet42/Data-Packs/README.md

     + Most features use display entities, no resource pack needed
     + The only use of the resource pack is for the following:
 + Custom item texture for O.D.M.
 Sword
-    + Without resource pack it's a carrot on a stick
+    + Without resource pack it's a stone sword

 ------------------------------------------------------------------------------------